 Understanding Charter Schools

-As a North Carolina Charter School, Carolina International School is a public school that receives funding from the state and county for each enrolled student to help cover operational costs.
-As a public school, there is no tuition for attending.
-However, unlike traditional public schools, charter schools do not receive additional funding for facilities, transportation, or specialized programs.
-Charter schools depend on donations of time and money from families and the school community to bridge the gap between financial needs and the public funds available.
-For more information about the CIS Capital Campaign, click here.
+Carolina International School is a North Carolina tuition-free public Charter school that receives funding from the state and county for each enrolled student to help cover operational costs.
+Since Charter schools do not receive additional funding for facilities, transportation, or specialized programs, students’ families and the school community generously provide donations of money and time to bridge the gap between the school’s financial needs and the public funds the school receives.
+For more information about sponsoring CIS, click here.
+SPONSOR CIS

 Transportation and Lunch

 Charter schools are not required to provide transportation and lunch.
-This is largely a funding and facilities issue as well.
-At CIS, we encourage carpooling or use of a third-party transportation service for families that need assistance with providing transportation daily.
-For meals, CIS works with private vendors to provide a hot lunch option for students who choose not to bring their lunch.
-In addition, we offer “pizza Fridays” by popular request for most of the school year.
-At this time, CIS does not have the facility for a cafeteria; students eat in their classrooms or outdoors.
+At CIS, we encourage families that need daily transportation to carpool or use a third-party transportation service.
+CIS provides meals by working with private vendors to provide a hot lunch option for students who choose not to bring their lunch.
+Additionally, due to popular demand, we offer “Pizza Fridays” for most of the school year.
+Currently, CIS does not have a cafeteria, therefore, students eat in their classrooms or outdoors.

 Charter school students are required to take the same standardized tests required by the state.
 The curriculum at CIS follows the North Carolina Standard Course of Study, which is built around the Common Core framework.

 North Carolina residents in any county within the state can attend any charter school they choose.
 A lottery is held each year to select the students who will be offered available seats at the school.
 Visit the Admissions section for more information about the CIS enrollment process.